Table of Contents

 Use the VM debugger at your own risk.
 There is no support for it, and the following documentation is only made available for advanced users with a very high level of familiarity with the x86/AMD64 machine instruction set, as well as detailed knowledge of the PC architecture.
 A degree of familiarity with the internals of the guest OS in question may also be very helpful.

-The debugger can be enabled in three ways:
+The debugger can be enabled in the following ways:

 --startvm, with an additional

 Oracle VM VirtualBox process.
 Setting these variables, only their

 presence is checked, is effective even when the first

 Oracle VM VirtualBox process is the VM selector window.
 VMs

 subsequently launched from the selector will have the